 Hopefully, we’ve convinced you of the importance of weatherproofing.
 This important step will help keep your garage door and your home healthy and beautiful.
 Check out these top three tips on how to weatherproof a garage door:

 At the bottom of your garage door and along the sides, there are long, thin strips.
 These strips prevent moisture and cold/warm air from getting inside the garage.
 It also prevents pests like insects and rodents from making a home inside of this space because it closes the gap between the bottom of your garage door and the floor, as well as the frame.

 Over, this weatherstripping becomes worn and damaged from an onslaught of different elements such as rain, hail, and heat.
 Ideally, you want to make sure to replace the weatherstripping on your garage door every three years minimum.
 If you notice excessive wear and tear, make sure to replace it sooner.

 Caulk is an excellent way to seal your garage door against the elements.
 You can use caulk all around your garage door, as well as around the windows.
 This prevents air from getting in as well as coming out.
 It also helps keep moisture away, which can cause mold and mildew growth.
 Just be careful not to apply caulk to your actual garage door.
 Caulk sealant should only go around the perimeter of your garage door.

 3. Insulate Your Garage Door

 If your garage is attached to your home, you are going to want to invest in garage door insulation.
 When your garage door lacks insulation, you are likely to lose cool air during the warmer months and heat during the colder months.
 The more air you lose, the more your HVAC system has to make up for.
 This will cause your utility bills to be higher than average.
-Garage door insulation prevents this problem.
+Garage door insulation prevents this problem and answers the “How to weatherproof a garage door?” question.
 It also helps your garage become more temperature-regulated

 We Know How to Weatherproof a Garage Door